Smart Archaeology (2018-2019)

 Smart technologies involve the use of different collaborative and intelligent tools able to automatize several activities performed in the environment and in everyday objects, such as the case of the Internet of Things.
 In archaeology, smart technologies can include sensors, close range sensing systems, robots, rovers, drones, laser scanners and specific software able to process data from multiple sources.
 The impact of smart technologies in the next decades will be revolutionary also for the social sciences, the humanities and the sciences of the past.

-In this 2018-2019 Bass Connections project, five research units will collaborate on the archaeological investigation and study of ancient important cities of the Mediterranean dating back to the first millennium BCE.
+This multiyear project team has developed a robust technological and interdisciplinary workflow, from digital data capturing to virtual simulation, archiving and visualization.
+In 2018-2019, the team focused on the archaeological investigation and study of ancient important cities of the Mediterranean dating back to the first millennium BCE.
 Vulci (Viterbo, Italy) was one of the most important Etruscan city-states, and Duke is the first university with a permit of excavation in the last 60 years.

 Summer 2018 – Spring 2019

-See earlier related team, Digital Cities and Cyberarchaeology (2017-2018).
+See related teams, Smart Archaeology (2019-2020) and Digital Cities and Cyberarchaeology (2017-2018).

 - Maurizio Forte, Arts & Sciences-Classical Studies

 - David Johnston, Nicholas School of the Environment-Marine Science and Conservation

 - Regis Kopper, Pratt School of Engineering-Mechanical Engineering & Materials Science

-- William Seaman, Arts & Sciences-Art, Art History, and Visual Studies*
+- William Seaman, Arts & Sciences-Art, Art History, and Visual Studies

 /graduate Team Members

-Katherine McCusker, Art and Art History-PHD
+Katherine McCusker, Art and Art History-AM, Art and Art History-PHD

 /undergraduate Team Members

-Helen Healey, Visual and Media Studies (AB), History (AB2)
+Helen Healey, Visual and Media Studies (AB)

-Wenqin Wang, Computer Science (BS), Sociology (AB2)
+Wenqin Wang, Computer Science (BS)

-/zcommunity Team Members
+/yfaculty/staff Team Members

 Todd Berreth, North Carolina State University